mwelponer/sales-taxes-problem/README.md

 $ rake db:seed
 ```

-Run the app in localhost
+Run the application on localhost
 ---------
-Run rails server and reach the app through the browser in localhost on the default port 3000.
+Run rails server and reach the app through the browser on localhost on the default port 3000.

 ```
 $ cd sales-taxes-problem-master